David-Vandensteen/neocore/README.md

 ```
 This script override path environment variable during the compilation.
 its avoid collisions with other bin, sdk, gcc...
-If sdk was not found, build a  (with mak script) to initialize cache (sdk will install in build folder).
+If sdk was not found, build a sample (with mak script) to initialize cache (sdk will install in build folder).

 ## Pull or checkout another branches